oroinc/orocommerce/src/Oro/Bundle/CheckoutBundle/Resources/doc/api_frontend/checkout.md

 #### get_relationship

-Retrieve ID of customer record assigned to a specific checkout record.
+Retrieve the ID of customer record assigned to a specific checkout record.

 ### customerUser